 The microphone's noise handling performance is mediocre.
 It struggles to separate your voice from moderate noise, so it's hard to hear you if you take a call in a busy office or subway station.

 Their battery performance is excellent.
-Their battery lasts about 26 hours of continuous use with the ANC on, which is shorter than the advertised 40 hours but is still a good amount of power.
+Their battery lasts about 26 hours continuously with the ANC on, which is shorter than the advertised 40 hours but is still a good amount of power.
 Battery life can also vary depending on how you use the headphones.
+If you want headphones with roughly double the battery life, consider the JBL Live 770NC Wireless.
 They charge in less than two hours and have an auto-off timer to help conserve battery life when not in use.
+The manufacturer even advertises a feature where you can gain two hours of battery life from a five-minute quick charge.
 You can also use them passively with their audio cable if you run out of battery life.

 The JBL Live 660NC are compatible with the JBL Headphones app.
 They have a parametric EQ and presets so that you can customize their sound.
 You can also turn 'Ambient Sound' on or off and switch between ANC on, 'Ambient Aware', ANC off, and talk-through.
 You can turn auto-pause on or off, adjust the auto-off timer, see the battery life, and set up either Google Assistant or Amazon Alexa voice assistant.

 The JBL Live 660NC have great Bluetooth compatibility.
 They can connect with up to two devices simultaneously, which is nice if you like to stay connected to your phone and laptop.
 They also support Google Fast Pair for seamless pairing with Android devices.
-Their latency on PCs, as well as iOS and Android devices, is somewhat high, and you may experience delays between your audio and visuals.
-They also have a dedicated 'Video Mode', which can help reduce latency.
-Using this mode, they have 22 ms of latency on Android, 45 ms on iOS, and 177 ms on PC.
+We tested them on 'Audio' mode and found their latency on PCs, as well as iOS and Android devices, is somewhat high, so you may experience delays between your audio and visuals.
+They also have a dedicated 'Video Mode,' which can help reduce latency.
+Using this mode, Android and iOS users can enjoy a very low-latency video experience.
+However, this won't be the case for PC users, as latency is still quite high.
 Remember that some apps and devices compensate for latency differently, though.

-They come with a 1/8" TRS to TRRS cable, which only transmits audio, so you can't use their mic via a wired connection.
+They come with a long 4'10" (1.25m) 1/8" TRS to TRRS cable, which only transmits audio, so you can't use their mic via a wired connection.
 They also come with a USB-C to USB-A cable to charge the headphones.

-You can plug them into your PC to receive audio, but they don't passthrough mic audio.
+You can plug them into your PC to receive audio, but they won't passthrough mic audio, so you'll need to purchase a separate microphone.
 These headphones are also compatible with Bluetooth-enabled PCs; you can use the mic this way.
 They have high Bluetooth latency, so you'll likely notice audio lag.
-However, they also have a 'Gaming Mode' that you can use with PCs to reduce latency slightly.
+However, they also have a 'Video Mode' that you can use with PCs to reduce latency slightly.

 You can plug them into a controller to receive audio.
 However, you can't use the mic, and they can't connect with PlayStation consoles any other way.